suzmas/realsimple-theme/README.md

     $ gem install realsimple-theme

 ## Usage
+Your config.yaml file should include definitions for author, author_title, twitter_url, linkedin_url, and github_url in order for the homepage links to work correctly.

 Available layouts: default, default-nofp, home, page, post.
 Default uses the fullpage.js wrapper, while default-nofp does not.